Sustainability

 Recognition of farmland

 The parcel of land proposed for Cudgen Connection and positioned at the front door to Cudgen Plateau has not been farmed for decades.
-Cudgen Connection intends to have no negative impacts on farmland and will add value to the industry by delivering paddock to plate eateries and a farmers’ market to highlight, educate and promote this local heritage.
-Fresh produce for staff and visitors will be sourced locally where possible.
+Cudgen Connection intends to have no negative impacts on farmland.

 Housing stress